FarronF/limerick-council-meetings/meetings/2023/10/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2023.md

 The Climate Action co-ordinator outlined that further briefings will be provided when taking

-submissions for the plan and highlighted the importance of promotion of climate action.--- 7.Property Services
+submissions for the plan and highlighted the importance of promotion of climate action.
+---
+7.Property Services

 The following property was submitted to be noted for disposal: